ZarkosCypher/Programing-Cheat-Sheets/Python.md

 # Python!
 Here I will post simple python things (I cant remeber the name of right now), and their explinations of what they do, as well as some helpfull "Scripts" that can be reused.
-For the things I have examples of I will have their outputs put in as a comment EX: `#comment`
+For the things I have examples of I will have their outputs put in as a comment EX:
 ```python
 #this is an example output
 ```